-If you are seriously committed to finding the right fishing guide in the Miami area, and having a successful fishing charter, please take the time and read through the whole website and review my services.
+If you are seriously committed to finding the right fishing guide in the Miami area, and having a successful fishing charter, please take the time and read through the whole website.

 There are very few fishing guides in Miami and South Florida that are full time.
-I am one of them, this is my only source of income, and this is how I feed my wife and two kids.
-I take my fishing charters very seriously, and I do absolutely everything I can to make sure that not only do you come back, but you send other family and friends out fishing with me.
+I am one of them, this is my only source of income, and this is how I provide for my family.
+I take my fishing charters very seriously, and I do absolutely everything I can to make sure that you not only come "back for more," but you send other family and friends out fishing with me.
 I can’t tell you how many calls I’ve received from people in a panic because the fishing trip they’ve been planning for three months just got cancelled.
 When fishing guides have other occupations that really pay their bills, they are much more likely to cancel.
-If you book a trip with me, we’re going fishing.
+If you book a fishing trip with me, we’re going fishing.

-The only thing I cancel a fishing charter for is lightning, other than that I’m confident I can catch fish in just about any condition mother nature throws at us.
+The only thing I cancel a fishing charter for is lightning, other than that I’m confident I can catch fish in just about any condition Mother Nature throws at us.
 If we are targeting a particular fish, and I know conditions are very unfavorable, I always do whatever I can to reschedule during your visit.
 Again, my goal is that you have a great time and become a return client.
-I’ve been guiding full time for seven years and almost 75% of my clients have fished with me more than once.
+I’ve been guiding full time for over 15 years and almost 75% of my clients have fished with me more than once.
 Considering most of them don’t live here, it’s really something to be proud of.

 Miami and Fort Lauderdale have some of the best light tackle fishing in the world.
 For those of you that are unfamiliar with the geographical difference I’ll try to put it in perspective.
-From Miami’s south beach there is an inlet called Government Cut.
-10 miles to the north is Bakers Haulover cut, and 10 miles to the north of that is Port Everglades Fort Lauderdale.
+From Miami’s South Beach there is an inlet called Government Cut.
+Ten miles to the north is Baker's Haulover Cut, and 10 miles to the north of that is Port Everglades Fort Lauderdale.
 I predominantly launch from the Haulover area which is in the middle.
 From just about anywhere in Fort Lauderdale the furthest you could be is about 30 miles, and the closest you could be is about 7 miles.
 There are several reasons why I fish out of this area, but I’ll just give a couple.

 Do we have to fish with live bait?
 Absolutely not, I have caught just about everything that swims down here on artificial baits and lures.
 However, usually I have a short period of time to produce respectable results.
 Typically it’s easier to catch fish with live bait over artificial, but with the right anglers artificials can be just as effective.
 Something important to note, I can match my style of fishing to any particular clients skill level.
 If you’ve been coming to Florida for the last 20 years and have caught most of our game fish.
 I can adjust to your skill level and still make it a challenge for you.
 If you have never been fishing before, I can teach you in minutes how to have a successful day.
 If you have a wife or children that may be uncomfortable around a fishing guide, I’m extremely patient and very efficient at teaching anyone willing to listen.

-These type of fishing charters are making great half days.
+These types of fishing charters make for great half days.
 We take whatever Mother Nature gives us and make the absolute best of it.
 Inside the protected waters of North Biscayne Bay you will find a very active fishery.
 There’s lots of bait in the area and that keeps the predator fish close by.
 My boat is set up to fish either the bay or the ocean.
-In the bay we catch lots of different fish such as sea trout, jack crevalle, snapper, some snook, and the occasional day time tarpon.
-In almost any condition some part of the bay will be flat as a pancake.
+In the bay we catch lots of different fish such as Sea Trout, Jack Crevalle, Snapper, some Snook, and the occasional day time Tarpon.
+In almost any condition, some part of the bay will be flat as a pancake.

 This type of fishing is totally hands on, you cast, you set the hook, and you bring em in.
 The beauty of the bay is the variety.
 It’s not uncommon to catch 6 – 14 different species of fish in a half day.
 The challenge of the bay is finding big fish!
-When we look for big fish in the bay, usually we’re talking shark fishing.
+When we look for big fish in the bay...usually we’re talking shark fishing.
 I don’t do a lot of half days for shark fishing, but if you want to fight some really big fish in shallow protected water.
 Shark fishing is a great option.
 Spinner sharks are a common South Florida resident and can really put on quite a show.
 I prefer full days to target these big beasts.
 I like to spend a good part of the day catching fresh bait.
-Once, we have the right bait it’s just a matter waiting for the frenzy to begin.
+Once we have the right bait it’s just a matter of waiting for the frenzy to begin.
 Give me a call to book your next fishing trip.